dasch-swiss/dsp-api/docs/05-internals/design/api-v2/gravsearch.md

 ```

-the algorithm tries to break the cycles in order to sort the graph.
-If breaking a cycle was not possible, the query
+In this case, the algorithm tries to break the cycles in order to sort the graph.
+If this is not possible,
-statements are not reordered and the query is submitted to the triplestore as given.
+the query statements are not reordered.